tobiaszciesielski/tobiaszciesielski.github.io/src/content/todayILearned/how-to-narrow-type-of-filter-operator-in-rxjs.md

 ## Secondly, we can create custom operator that will filter all nullish values

+This is more reusable option that can be used everywhere.
+It has some cons.
+It will not check nested values.

 Implementation of such operator can look like this.

 ```ts